 Histology characteristics from the gonads of 3-year-old A. schrenckii

 The gonads of 3-year-old A. schrenckii were visible at the early gametogenesis stage.
-In 3-year-old female individuals, the histological section of ovary showed deep, branching ovarian lamellae structure and was mainly composed of primary growth oocytes of different diameter sizes ranging from100 μm to 500 μm.
+In 3-year-old female individuals, the histological section of ovary showed deep, branching ovarian lamellae structure and was mainly composed of primary growth oocytes of different diameter sizes ranging from 100 μm to 500 μm.
 Some oocytes at the perinucleolar stage were clearly observed with a high number of small nucleoli along the nuclear perimeter.
 In 3-year-old male individuals, section of the entire germ region of testis showed smooth surface of the lateral side.
 By histological observation, it was found that the testis tissue displayed alveolate seminiferous lobules organization structure.
-The anastomosing tubules were separated from each other by thin layers of compact connective tissues and filled with spermatogonia cells, differentiated primary spermatocytes and secondary spermatocytes enveloped by their own Sertoli cells.
-At the same time, aligned spermatogonia in mitosis connected by cytoplasmic bridges were also observed.
-Histomorphological characteristics of the testis and ovary from 3-year-old A. schrenckii individuals are showed in Figure 1.
+The anastomosing tubules were separated from each other by thin layers of compact connective tissues and filled with spermatogonia enveloped by their own Sertoli cells.
+Meanwhile, we also found that there were some degenerating oocytes probably undergoing autophagy and some spermatogonia with pyknotic nuclei were probably apoptotic.
+Histomorphological characteristics of the ovary and testis from 3-year-old A. schrenckii individuals are shown in Figure 1.

 Full-length transcripts from the gonads of A. schrenckii